abijeet-dhillon/github_data_pipeline/docs/pipeline_outputs.md

 ## cross_repo_links.json

 **What it is:** Catalog of cross-repository references discovered in issue or PR text/timeline events.
 This reveals when one project references another (e.g., `other-org/other-repo#123`).
-**How it is produced:** The pipeline scans issue titles, bodies, and PR equivalents for patterns like `owner/repo#number`.
+**How it is produced:** The retrieval workflow scans issue titles, bodies, and PR equivalents for patterns like `owner/repo#number`.
 It also follows GitHub timeline events for cross-reference notifications.

 - **`source`** – Describes the artifact containing the reference:
   - **`repo_name`** – Owner/repo where the reference was found.